 Example 2︰A taxpayer buying multiple policies of certified VHIS plans for himself and his specified dependents

-According to the Food and Health Bureau's Voluntary Health Insurance Product Template and leaflet, the terms and conditions and benefit schedule of the VHIS Standard Plan must meet the 10 minimum requirements, including guaranteed renewal up to age 100, no lifetime coverage limit, coverage for hospitalisation and prescribed day case procedures, pre-existing medical conditions, prescribed diagnostic imaging tests, etc.
+According to the Health Bureau's Voluntary Health Insurance Product Template and leaflet, the terms and conditions and benefit schedule of the VHIS Standard Plan must meet the 10 minimum requirements, including guaranteed renewal up to age 100, no lifetime coverage limit, coverage for hospitalisation and prescribed day case procedures, pre-existing medical conditions, prescribed diagnostic imaging tests, etc.

-VHIS Flexi Plan takes the basic benefits of the Standard Plan as a framework and adds some additional benefits, and the Flexi Plan is also regulated and certified by the Food and Health Bureau.
+VHIS Flexi Plan takes the basic benefits of the Standard Plan as a framework and adds some additional benefits, and the Flexi Plan is also regulated and certified by the Health Bureau.
 You can click here to learn more about the differences between the Standard Plan and the Flexi Plan.